pure-data/externals-howto/README.rst

 Pd supports a few ways to import *libraries*:

--  via the command line-option “-lib my\_lib”
+-  via the command-line option “-lib my\_lib”

--  by creating an object “declare -lib my\_lib”
+-  by creating a “declare -lib my\_lib” object

--  by creating an object “my\_lib”
+-  by creating a “my\_lib” object

 The first method loads a *library* when Pd is started.
 This method is preferably used for *libraries* that contain several *externals*.

 The other method should be used for *libraries* that contain exactly one *external* bearing the same name.
 Pd checks first, whether a class named “my\_lib” is already loaded.
 If this is not the case [#]_, all paths are searched for a file called “my\_lib.pd\_linux” [#]_.
-If such file is found, all included *externals* are loaded into memory by calling a routine ``my_lib_setup()``.
-After loading, a class “my\_lib” is (again) looked for as a (newly loaded) *external*.
+If such file is found, all included *externals* are loaded into memory by calling a ``my_lib_setup()`` function.
+After loading, a “my\_lib” class is (again) looked for as a (newly loaded) *external*.
 If so, an instance of this class is created, else the instantiation fails and an error is printed.
-Anyhow, all *external*-classes declared in the *library* are loaded by now.
+Anyhow, all *external* classes declared in the *library* are loaded by now.

-.. [#] If a class “my\_lib” already exists, an object “my\_lib” will be instantiated and the procedure is done.
+.. [#] If a class “my\_lib” is already existent, an object “my\_lib” will be instantiated and the procedure is done.
 Thus, no *library* has been loaded.
-Therefore no *library* that is named like an already used class-name like, say, “abs”, can be loaded.
+Therefore no *library* that is named like an already used class name like, say, “abs”, can be loaded.

-.. [#] or another system-dependent filename-extensions (s.a.)
+.. [#] or other system-dependent filename extensions (s.a.)

 Writing externals